FOR AFRICAN-AMERICAN AND NATIVE-AMERICAN

 MOST RECENT ADDITION: Selected video footage from two special panels presented at the 2017 60th Annual National Conference of the U.S. African Studies Association, featuring the career of Dr. Willard R. Johnson

-This footage starts with fourth segment of the full set of videos, and is located at this segment is advanced to start at about the 25:20 marker point, with the first part of Dr. Vivian R. Johnson discussion of Willard’s and her work on genealogy regarding Kansas ancestors and related social history.
+This footage starts with fourth segment of the full set of videos, and is located at this segment should be advanced to start at about the 25:25 marker point, to start with the first part of Dr. Vivian R. Johnson discussion of Willard’s and her work on genealogy regarding Kansas ancestors and related social history.
 View on to the finish of that segment.
-Then continue on the next segment, at This segment ends with remarks by Willard.
+[Note: the first photo, of “Bettie,” is NOT of “The Madagascar Woman” but rather her daughter.
+We have no name or photo of the Madagascan..
+In the next segment, the statue for the First Kansas Colored Regiment is located in Missouri] Then continue on the next segment, at This segment ends with remarks by Willard.
 His discussion continues of the final segment: at and includes audience remarks and questions including remarks by former American and African students and associates of Willard, and remarks and questions by Dr. Adekeye Adebajo of the University of Johannesburg who heads their Institute of Pan-African Thought and Conversation.

 Next is footage regarding from Willard R. Johnson’s presentation to Univ. of Johannesburg Conference organized by Dr. Adebajo, called “The Pan-African Pantheon,” regarding the contributions to Pan-Africanism of Mr. Harry Belafonte For an extensive excerpt from this presentation-- click here